Treatments for scarring

 Targets the blood vessels in excess scar tissue in an aim to reduce the redness.
 For pitted scars laser surgery/resurfacing may be used to stimulate collagen production to flatten the scar.

-It is important to be aware that there have not been many long-term studies into the effectiveness and safety of this treatment, and it can be expensive, so do make sure that you are working with a trusted professional if you decide to try this treatment.
+It is important to be aware that there have not been many long-term studies into the effectiveness and safety of this treatment, and it can be expensive, so make sure that you're working with a trusted professional if you decide to try this treatment.

 Cryotherapy